Marchand scores twice as Bruins beat Blues 5-3

 Marchand scored his fourth goal in his last three games to give the Bruins a 3-0 lead with 2:08 left in the first.
 Marchand extended his points streak to four games.

+''I thought we had a really good game all the way through, especially with a few guys going down, 'Backs' being in the box for 17 minutes,'' Marchand said. ''I thought the guys responded really well.''

-The Blues allowed more goals (3) than they had shots (2) in the first period.
+The Blues allowed more goals (3) than they had shots (2) in the first period and haven't won two games in a row since Dec.
+1.

+''It's a balance between relying on your skill and relying on our puck management,'' Blues coach Ken Hitchcock said. ''And I think we've relied too much on our skill.''

 The Bruins went up 4-0 when Krug scored his first goal in 30 games on a power play early in the second period.
 It was Boston's sixth goal with the man advantage in six games.